 - Disbursing assets to beneficiaries

 This process may occur either with or without a will and may take place in probate court or outside of it, depending on the specific circumstances.

-It is important to have an up-to-date valid will.
-You should review and possibly amend your will if any of the following events occur:
+Having an up-to-date, valid will is crucial.
+You should review and potentially amend your will if any of the following events occur:

 - The adoption or birth of a child